 In Scandinavian countries they have candles lit all day long.

 It makes a cosy atmosphere all through the winter.

 Tea-lights are easy and convenient and they are very affordable when you get them in big bags from IKEA!

-Glass tea light holders from Finnish design brand Iittala come in beautiful colours.
+Glass tea light holders from the Finnish design brand Iittala come in beautiful colours.

 Generally, unscented candles are best unless you are sure the fragrance is 100% plant-based.

 If the winter months really get you down and you find yourself feeling anxious or even depressed, check your levels of Vitamin D. Everyone should be taking it.